VimfanTPdvorak/vimodoro/README.md

 Usage
 -----
-The usage of vim-pomodoro is simple. `:PomodoroStart [pomodoro_name]` starts a new pomodoro.
+The usage of vim-pomodoro is simple. `:PomodoroStart [pomodoro_name]` starts a new Pomodoro.
 The parameter `pomodoro_name` is optional.
-After a pomodoro has ended, a confirmation will remind you to take a break.
-When the break has ended, it prompt if you want to start a new pomodoro.
+After a Pomodoro has ended, a confirmation will remind you to take a break.
+When the break has ended, it will prompt you if you wish to start a new Pomodoro.

 Also, in addition to the default notifications inside vim, vim-pomodoro allows you to add further external notifications, such as sounds, system-notification